Mites in dogs (What you can do against them)

 4. hair follicle mites

 The scientific name of the hair follicle mite is "Demodex Canis".
 This type of mite is actually part of the normal environment of your dog's skin.
-Provided that the balance is in tact, it should not cause any discomfort or health risks.
+Provided the balance is intact, it should not cause any discomfort or health risks.

-The various subspecies of the hair follicle mite feel at home on sweat glands, talc glands and hair follicles.
+The various subspecies of the hair follicle mite feel at home on sweat glands, sebaceous glands and hair follicles.

 They become problematic when they multiply above average and the balance is no longer guaranteed.
 As a result, parts of the skin can change.
 They become red and you can often observe hair loss in these areas.

-If the effects become more and more pronounced, a Demodicosis.
+If the effects become increasingly severe, a Demodicosis.
 This skin disease in dogs is mainly caused by the hair follicle mite.
 Often young dogs are affected by it.

 Demodicosis, in addition to the symptoms already described, is further manifested by flaky skin noticeable.
-Very often the hairless areas on the abdomen, neck, head and also on the torso or legs.
+Most often the hairless areas on the abdomen, neck, head and also on the torso or legs.